SDG Connection Test

 3. Open a terminal (PowerShell, cmd, or bash) in the unzipped folder.

-node client/client.js --host <server-given-by-SDG>
+node client/client.js --host 38.107.232.39

 6. If SDG asked for a JSON report, re-run with --json report.json and send the file back.
+Your public IP is redacted in both the console output and the report by default; pass --include-public-ip only if SDG support specifically asks for it.

 What it does

 It does not read your files, environment variables, browsing history, Steam install, or anything else off your machine.
 It only sends the test packets to the host you pass on the command line.
+The recommendation engine runs entirely locally — the suggested fix commands are plain text written to the report file; the tool never executes them itself.

 Why you can trust it